Route Experts by Sequence, not by Token: Introduction

 \section{Introduction}

-Mixture-of-Experts (MoE) architectures have emerged as a central paradigm for scaling large language models (LLMs), offering massive capacity without a proportional increase in computation~\citep{shazeer2017outrageously,lepikhin2020gshard,fedus2022switch}.
-By activating only a small subset of experts per token, MoEs distribute knowledge across specialized modules while maintaining efficiency.
-However, the dominant routing strategy -- \textit{TopK selection} -- treats all tokens uniformly, assigning each token the same fixed number of experts ($K$) regardless of its complexity or information content.
-This rigidity overlooks the heterogeneity of language~\citep{smith2013effect}: some tokens are trivial and require little capacity (e.g., ``the''), while others (e.g., legal terms) are far more informative and benefit from broader expert consultation.
-As a result, computation is wasted on easy tokens, while complex tokens receive insufficient expert allocation under TopK routing.
+Mixture-of-Experts (MoE) architectures have emerged as a central paradigm for scaling LLMs, offering massive capacity by activating only a subset of experts per token~\citep{shazeer2017outrageously,lepikhin2020gshard,fedus2022switch}.
+However, the dominant \textit{TopK} routing assigns each token the same fixed number of experts ($K$), treating all tokens uniformly regardless of their predictive difficulty.

-To address this limitation, a growing body of work has explored adaptive routing strategies~\citep{huang2024harder,lu2024not,wang2024remoe,guo2024dynamic,wu2025grove,jin2024moe++}.
-While promising, these approaches often introduce additional modules and hyperparameters, and typically require pretraining the MoE model from scratch with the new routing.
-As a result, they come with substantial cost, architectural complexity, and limited large-scale validation.
-This raises a natural question: \textit{do we truly need entirely new routing mechanisms to enable adaptive allocation?}
+This uniformity overlooks the inherent heterogeneity of language~\citep{smith2013effect}.
+As shown in \Figref{fig:motivation}, we measure token probability change $|\Delta P(\vx_t|\vx_{<t})|$ when reducing $K$ from 8 (OLMoE's default) to 4 or 6.
+Roughly 60\% of tokens are insensitive to expert budget changes, suggesting they can be predicted accurately with fewer experts, while around 10\% suffer substantial drops and clearly need more.
+A uniform budget $K$ thus wastes computation on easy tokens while underserving hard ones.
+Although prior adaptive routing methods~\citep{huang2024harder,lu2024not,wang2024remoe,guo2024dynamic,jin2024moe++} attempt to address this, they often require extra modules or pretraining from scratch, limiting compatibility with existing checkpoints.
+We argue that these methods do not address the root cause: TopK's limited \emph{competition scope}.
+In fact, each token selects experts independently, with budgets decoupled across tokens -- there is no mechanism to \emph{reallocate} capacity from easy to hard tokens.